-Charles I and his Italian Paintings
+Charles I and his Italian Paintings SOLD OUT

 Ahead of the Royal Academy's exhibition 'Charles I: King and Collector', which opens on January 27, 2018, this talk will look at how the King's agents sought out Venetian works, especially by Titian.